neverstopbuilding/blog/src/_posts/2013-01-13-10-crucial-sublime-text-plugins-for-the-php-craftsman.md

 Thus it is with software engineering.
 Too often we can roll down the rabbit hole of tool optimization to the distraction of learning the ins and outs of our programming language, its standards, or best practices.
 And yet, we also must allow ourselves, having put in the necessary time to learn "why?", to implement tools that speed our development workflows and process.
 But make no mistake, your tools should be a natural result of improved skill, not as a means to acquire it.

-Now allow me to stop off my soapbox and offer you the 10 plugins that I use in my choice text editor, [Sublime Text 2](http://www.sublimetext.com/2).
+Now allow me to step off my soapbox and offer you the 10 plugins that I use in my choice text editor, [Sublime Text 2](http://www.sublimetext.com/2).
 Each will help improve your efficiency as a PHP code smith!
 I have ordered them by their usefulness should you feel inclined only to install a few.

 ##1.
 Package Control
 This one goes without saying.
 I hope you are not installing Sublime plugins by cloning repos and copying folders!?
 With Package Control you can quickly install any of the other plugins directly from within Sublime Text 2!
 Similarly, you can uninstall plugins that you thought were cool, but now are just giving you a headache.
 You won't find every plugin available through Package Control, but rest assured that all of those mentioned in this article are there.